-The Company has provided a guarantee for each of these subsidiaries in order for them to take the exemption from the requirement of an audit, in the with the requirements of \$479A of the Companies Act 2006
+The Company has provided a guarantee for each of these subsidiar es in order for them to take the exemption from the requirement of an audit, in line with the requirements of S 479A of the Companies Act 2006.

 All the subsidiaries are fully owned and all the holdings are ordinary shares.